There are four ways of entering information about sources into your EndNote library:

 You will not need to use method 1 very frequently, but you will need to use it for resources like web pages.
 Method 2 works well when you have a list of resources that you want to enter quickly into EndNote and method 3 is good for integrating your search for materials with your use of EndNote.

-Our EndNote Desktop will give you more information about the different methods.
+Our EndNote Desktop guide will give you more information about the different methods.

 There are many different ways EndNote can take the information from the EndNote library and display it on the page - these are called output styles.
 Journal publishers, universities and professional bodies all have their own preferred styles.
 Your department will normally tell you which styles it wants you to use in your written work.
 For more information, see our Referencing Guides page.